brandendupont-mcw/second-cms/src/documentation-pages/serving_victims.md

 <iframe title="Violent Victimization of People of Color" aria-label="Interactive line chart" id="datawrapper-chart-5w4DY" src="https://datawrapper.dwcdn.net/5w4DY/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="400"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();
 </script> <br>

-\[The Denver DA's Office's Goal is to reduce differences in victimization by race/ethnicity.
+\[The Denver DA's Office's goal is to reduce differences in victimization by race/ethnicity.
 There are well-recognized difficulties in collecting accurate race and ethnicity data.
 One should keep these difficulties in mind when reviewing metrics which include race and/or ethnicity.
 The Denver District Attorney's Office supports efforts by our law enforcement partners to more accurately collect race and ethnicity data.]

 <br>